 Bernard Levin MD and Tacey A. Rosolowski PhD

 Dr. Levin explains that his focus on gastroenterology, and specifically his interest in ulcerative colitis, led to his interest in cancer as the disease was associated with colitis.
-In this segment he reviews a number of people who influenced his direction.
+In this chapter he reviews a number of people who influenced his direction.
 Dr. Levin wrote a large grant to study the relationship of the two diseases.
 With this grant (administered by John E. Ultmann, another mentor), his interest in malignancy began.
 At the time, there was a void in this area.
 Ultmann advised him to “Learn everything you can about colon cancer, and you can make a mark in this field.”
 Dr. Levin notes that was recruited to MD Anderson in ’84 to head the new section of Gastrointestinal Oncology.
 Dr. Levin was recruited to the Section of Gastroenterology (as Assistant Professor, then Professor) at the University of Chicago School of Medicine in 1972.
 He saw a lot of GI cancer and his involvement in oncology evolved.
 In his role as Director of the Gastrointestinal Oncology Clinic, he traveled to other clinics such as the Mayo Clinic, Memorial Sloan Kettering, and Roswell Park to see how they put together multidisciplinary services.

 -